mikenoethiger/java-linked-list/README.md

 The provided LinkedList implementation was designed to be efficient as possible, therefore some features might be minimized (e.g. only LinkedLists are allowed as input list) and security was neglected sometimes.

+# Security
+A ListItem is guaranteed to be only member of one DLinkedList instance.
+This is acquired via the m_owner member.
+Each method in DLinkedList which accepts a ListItem therefore checks if m_owner == this.
+If this is not the case, the requested operation is denied.

 # Answers

-**Welches sind die Vor- und Nachteile der LinkedList gegenuÌˆber der ArrayList bezuÌˆglich dem EinfuÌˆgen und LÃ¶schen an beliebiger Stelle?**
+**Welches sind die Vor- und Nachteile der LinkedList gegenuüber der ArrayList bezüglich dem Einfügen und Löschen an beliebiger Stelle?**

 Vorteile LinkedList:
 * Belegt nicht unbenutzten Speicherplatz (dynamisch nicht halbdynamisch).
-* LÃ¶schen und EinfÃ¼gen an beliebiger Stelle in O(1) wenn man das Element kennt.
+* Löschen und EinfÃ¼gen an beliebiger Stelle in O(1) wenn man das Element kennt.

 Nachteile LinkedList:
-* HÃ¶herer Verwaltungsaufwand, also mehr Speicherbedarf pro Element.
+* Grösserer Verwaltungsaufwand, also mehr Speicherbedarf pro Element.
-* LÃ¶schen und EinfÃ¼gen an beliebiger Stelle in O(n) wenn man das Daten Objekt, nicht aber das Element kennt.
+* Löschen und Einfügen an beliebiger Stelle in O(n) wenn man das Daten Objekt, nicht aber das Element kennt.